timonmasberg/ngx-chat/README.md

 Below you will find some instructions to getting started.
 [Have a look at the wiki for more FAQ's and abstract documentation.](https://github.com/pazznetwork/ngx-chat/wiki)

-For a api, architecture and code overview checkout our [** compo**doc documentation](https://pazznetwork.github.io/ngx-chat-ghpages/documentation/).
+For an api, architecture and code overview checkout our [** compo**doc documentation](https://pazznetwork.github.io/ngx-chat-ghpages/documentation/).

 ### FAQ